Upcoming Wargames 202006 Oct 2020 13

 It's worth noting that between JTS and Wargame Design Studios, there's a few more games coming down the pipeline as well - we'll expand this section with more information on those at a later date.

 A turn-based ETO WWII game with charming boardgame-looking hex map and 3D graphics.
 Second Front boasts over 200 unit types, a full campaign and individual scenarios.
 Now that the Steam page is operational, it's nice to just stare at it and all of the pretty pictures.
+It's also worth noting this game is now being published by the newly resurgent MicroProse.

 Release Date: 'Coming Soon'